b3j0f/utils/README.rst

 - property: (un)bind/find properties in reflective and oop concerns.
 - reflect: tools which ease development with reflective concerns.
 - runtime: ease runtime execution.
+- proxy: create proxy (from design pattern) objects from a routine or an object which respects the signature and description of the proxified element.
 - ut: improve unit tests.
 - version: ease compatibility between python version (from 2.x to 3.x).